kanika215/Campus-Navigation/README.md

 ## Features
 - Interactive **Jupyter Notebook** with clean modular code.
-- Automatic calculation of **optimal path** in the 10×10 map.
+- Automatic calculation of **optimal path** in the 10×10 environment.
 - Visual outputs:
-  - Navigation path visualization using arrows or color grid
+  - Navigation path visualization using arrows or colored grid
   - State-value heatmaps
-  - Comparison graphs for steps and cost
+  - Comparison graphs of cost and steps for different algorithms

 ---